-- → Localism is based on strong local communities, market economy and fiscal devolution. - → Local areas are best-placed to make decisions about what is best for their areas. - Devolution of powers to local government must be coupled with fiscal devolution.
-Allowing local and regional authorities to keep revenues rather than collecting it all centrally and redistributing it can be an effective way not only to cut bureaucracy but also to make the system more transparent.
-Also, centrally-assigned spending can often lead to centrally-located growth.
-Fiscal devolution is important for rebalancing the economy. - Community-led development is crucial for community engagement and attracting investments.
+- → Localism is based on strong local communities and free market economy. - → Local areas are best-placed to make decisions about what is best for their areas. - → Devolution of powers to local government must be coupled with a degree of fiscal devolution.
+Allowing local and regional authorities to keep revenues rather than collecting it all centrally and redistributing it can be an effective way not only to cut bureaucracy but also to make the system more transparent. - → Community-led development is crucial for community engagement and attracting investments.
 Empowering local and regional governments reinvigorates local democracy.
-Localism also presents an opportunity for business, particularly SMEs, to get more involved in the public service supply chain. - Policies developed through a localism approach in various EU Member States have delivered successful results.
-Policies need to be developed through a localism approach for their sustainability and success. - → EU needs to adopt a new territorial vision that outlines a localist strategy whereby a placebased approach would be used to develop policies based on consultations held at the local and regional level. - → Existing EU procedures need to be simplified.
+Localism also presents an opportunity for business, particularly SMEs, to get more involved in the public service supply chain. - → Localist approach should be built on good cooperation between local and regional authorities on the one side and central governments on the other. - → Policies developed through a localism approach in various EU Member States have delivered successful results.
+Policies need to be developed through a localism approach for their sustainability and success. - → EU needs to adopt a new territorial vision that outlines a localist strategy whereby a placebased approach would be used to develop policies based on consultations held at the local and regional level.

+→ Existing EU procedures need to be simplified.